joengsh/react-vite-vitest-cypress-storybook-tailwindcss/README.md

 npx sb init
 ```

-Storybook test using [test-runner](https://storybook.js.org/addons/@storybook/test-runner), this repo also include the jest-image-snapshot for visual regression test.
+Storybook test using [test-runner](https://storybook.js.org/addons/@storybook/test-runner), this repo also include the jest-image-snapshot for visual regression test. add `snapshotTest: disable` parameter to disable the snapshot test for that particular story.

 ## jest